-With the model data of high-resolution air pollution models, VMM and IRCEL are working on an API which can be implemented in routing applications.
-It will indicate the air quality of the requested route and will suggest similar route alternatives based on difference in air quality.
+With the model data of high-resolution air pollution models, VMM and IRCEL developed an API which can be implemented in routing applications.
+It indicates the air quality of the requested route and will suggest similar route alternatives based on difference in air quality.

 The API is based on air pollution maps of Black Carbon (BC).
 According to an analysis by VMM and IRCEL, BC is the air pollutant most correlated with traffic.
 Many studies state as well that it is one of the most important pollutants in terms of health effects.
 The model used by the API also considers the poorer dilution of air pollution in streets lined with a lot of high houses, the so-called street canyons.